 What is very clear is that Frances is not comfortable in her skin or in her new life.
 She doesn’t belong.

-Springtime is only a short story, but de Kretser has actually packed a lot in, when you take the time to unpack it.
+Springtime is only a short story, a novella probably (what is the difference?), but de Kretser has actually packed a lot in, when you take the time to unpack it.

 My lovely gift hardback edition has several coloured plates from artist Torkil Gudnason.
-His elegant floral designs also grace the covers.
+His elegant floral designs also grace the cover.

 This book is my one and only feeble attempt to join in R.eaders I.mbibing P.eril this year.